-We understand that our soil is our most important asset and it must be cared for.

-We understand that our soil is our most important asset.
-It also has a vital role to play in helping offset the effects of climate change by its means of capturing CO2 from the atmosphere and storing as Carbon by means of Carbon sequestration
+Soil plays a vital role in helping offset the effects of climate change by capturing CO2 from the atmosphere and storing it as carbon.

-Soil health is a real passion for the Farms Manager and he describes the soil “like a compost”.
-If you were to plant a seed at home, you would go to the garden centre and buy a rich compost.
-Our aim is to make our soils as rich and healthy as that compost, trapping CO2 and leaving the environment in better shape.
+Soil health is a real passion for the Farms Manager, and he describes the soil “like a compost”.
+If you were to plant a seed at home, you would head to the garden centre and buy a rich compost.
+Our aim is to make our soils just as rich and healthy, trapping CO2 and leaving the environment in better shape.

-The first thing you notice with a healthy soil when dug is the abundance of life, be it as large as an earth worm or as small as the threads of fungus growing within.
+The first thing that you’ll notice with a healthy soil when dug is the abundance of life – be it as large as an earth worm or as small as the threads of fungus growing within.

 With our whole-farm approach to soil management, we are succeeding in improving the quality of our soils every year.